wtsi-hgi/wes-qc/docs/wes-qc-hail.md

     indel_bins: [ 25, 50, 75 ]
 ```

+On the genotype level, we use the set of per-genotype hardfilters:
-The values for the Genotype quality (gq), read depth (dp), allele balance (ab),
+Genotype quality (gq), read depth (dp), and allele balance (ab).
-and missingness
-(also can be found in the code as **call rate** - the minimal percentage of genotypes where this variation is defined)
+Finally, we calculate missingness (also can be found in the code as **call rate**) —
+the minimal percentage of genotypes where this variation remains defined
+after applying per-genotype hard filters.
+This filter also applies on the variant-level.

-are typical, so you can start with the following values.
+For all these parameters you can start with the following default values:

 ```yaml
     gq_vals: [ 10, 15 ]